orianebro/PhD_Oriane/pages/Simulation scenarii.md

 - plot the results in a morphospace (?)
 - validate or not STICS formalisms' hypotheses
 -
+- To identify potential shortcomings in STICS, we aim to employ a method of reductio ad absurdum.
+We will systematically isolate and treat each output from STICS as a hypothesis within the context of a Functional-Structural Plant Model (FSPM).
+By adopting these outputs as assumptions and manipulating other relevant parameters, we will examine whether the simulated plant behavior remains within the expected ranges predicted by STICS.
+This approach allows us to scrutinize the accuracy of STICS predictions and discern any discrepancies or deviations that may indicate faulty formalisms within the model.
+Through this process, we aim to pinpoint areas of improvement or refinement in STICS to enhance its predictive capabilities.
+-
 - #### STICS hypotheses
 - [[@Adaptation of the crop model STICS to intercropping.
 Theoretical basis and parameterisation]]